Kupik0/Kupik0/README.md

-# Hi there! 👋 I'm Mustafa Kupik
+# Mustafa Kupik

-Welcome to my GitHub profile!
-I'm a passionate developer who loves exploring and creating with modern technologies.
-Here's a bit about me:
+Welcome to my GitHub profile.
+Here, you'll find projects that reflect curiosity and a commitment to creating reliable, meaningful solutions.
+Kupik0?
+It’s been my handle for years, and it has grown on me.

 ---

 ## 🌟 About Me

-- 💻 **Name**: Mustafa Kupik
+- 💻 **Who I Am**: A developer solving problems with code.
-- 🌍 **GitHub Username**: Kupik0
+- 🌍 **GitHub Handle**: Kupik0
-- 🔭 **Currently Working On**: Crafting innovative solutions with web, mobile, and AI technologies
+- 🛠️ **Current Focus**: Web, mobile, and AI technologies.
-- 🌱 **Always Learning**: Exploring advanced features in Blazor, React Native, and AI/ML

 ---

-## 🚀 My Tech Stack
+## 🚀 Technologies I Work With

 ### Programming Languages:
 ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=csharp&logoColor=white)